 HELP WITH THE COURSE: Your lecturer and recitation instructor will publish regular office hours for individual help.
-Office hours are times that are set aside by your instructors to work with you.
+These office hours are times that are set aside by your instructors specifically to work with you.

 The Math Stat Learning Center (MSLC) offers free drop-in and appointment tutoring.
-Everyone can benefit from tutoring.
+Everyone can benefit from tutoring!
 The MSLC's drop-in tutor rooms are a great place to work on math homework or study for exams.
 Students often use the space like a library with the added benefit of a tutor or peers nearby.
-MSLC tutors focus not only on helping you solve the problem at hand, but also work with you to build your understanding and knowledge to prepare you for exams. https://mslc.osu.edu
+Tutoring appointments are weekly one-on-one, 30-minute appointments.
+You'll work with the same peer tutor each week to provide stability and mentoring-type support.
+MSLC tutors focus not only on helping you solve the problem at hand, but also work with you to build your understanding and knowledge to prepare you for exams. https://mslc.osu.edu/tutoring